rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![npm init](/assets/img/tutorials/setup-truffle-oz/image-16.png)

-## 2- Initialize a project based in a Truffle Box
+## 2 - Initialize a project based in a Truffle Box

-Remember only choose this option if you haven't gone through option 1.
+> Note: Only do this if you have not done option 1.

 Truffle Boxes are templates.
 In addition to Truffle,
-Truffle Boxes can contain other helpful modules, such as, Solidity contracts & libraries, front-end views and more.
+Truffle Boxes can contain other helpful modules, such as Solidity smart contracts, libraries, front-end views, and more.

 In option 1, when we use `truffle init`, we used a special kind of truffle box.
-Check out other [boxes] (https://www.trufflesuite.com/boxes)
+Check out other [boxes] (https://www.trufflesuite.com/boxes).

-Also we have some of them already configured for RSK, [check it out here](https://developers.rsk.co/tutorials/truffle-boxes/)
+Also we have some of them already configured for RSK, [check it out here](https://developers.rsk.co/tutorials/truffle-boxes/).

-# Install Open Zeppelin (OZ)
+## Install Open Zeppelin

-OpenZeppelin Contracts is a set of libraries of smart contracts for Ethereum and other blockchains.
+Open Zeppelin Contracts is a set of libraries of Solidity smart contracts for Ethereum and other blockchains.
-These libraries will install not only the main libraries of our token but also libraries for ownership, safe math, and many other utilities.
+These libraries will install not only the main libraries required for our token, but also libraries for ownership, safe math, and many other utilities.
-It's worth mentioning that these libraries have been reviewed and audited to accomplish high standards of security so contracts that depend on them are less susceptible to hacking when used correctly.
+It's worth mentioning that these libraries have been reviewed and audited to accomplish high standards of security, so contracts that depend on them are less susceptible to hacking when used correctly.

-In the terminal, inside `myproject` folder, install OpenZeppelin libraries using this command:
+In the terminal, inside `myproject` folder, install Open Zeppelin libraries using this command:

 ```shell
 npm install -E @openzeppelin/contracts@2.5.0
 ```

-The option `-E` is to save dependencies with an exact version rather than using npm's default.
+The option `-E` is to save dependencies with an exact version rather than the latest version published on npm.

 ![openzeppelin install](/assets/img/tutorials/setup-truffle-oz/image-17.png)